-I am an international GA/RA/TA/Instructor without U.S. citizenship, can I join?
+I am an international graduate employee (GA/RA/TA/Instructor) without U.S. citizenship, can I join?

 Yes!
 Joining a union is fully legal and the university is rule-bound to not treat union members differently.
 If you feel uneasy, remember that you can decide your level of involvement.
 We appreciate all the support we can get and can cite high membership proportions in bargaining.
 This is your home, your workplace, your union!

-The union already won all of us graduate assistants a new contract/benefits; why should I join?
+The union already won all of us graduate employees a new contract/benefits; why should I join?

 We fight for regular raises.
 Your rent, food bills and clothes go up every year – your pay should, too!
 You can also see your due as insurance payments.
 Anything could happen, and knowing the union is there should be some comfort.
 The union also provides member-only benefits.